 Although findIt@flinders searches a large proportion of our online databases it doesn't return results for 100% of the articles we have access to.
 This has to do with how and where articles are indexed, so if you can't find an article by searching for its title we may still have access to it either in print or online.
 You can check by searching for the journal title in findIt@flinders, remember to change the search scope to Books, journals, DVDs, and more instead of Articles.
 If we hold the journal in physical form check the Details tab to make sure we have the volume you require and note its location, call number, and status to find it in the library.
 If the journal is online check that we have access to the volume you require and click on the View Online tab.
 You can then navigate to the required year > volume > issue > article, or you can use the search function within the database

 Searching databases for articles

 There are a number of ways for you to access databases.
 A great way to find a database relevant to your subject is to look at the LibGuide for that subject.
 You can also search for a database by title or by subject from the Library's Database page.
-If you need help searching a database you can contact your Liaison Librarian, visit an information desk at any Flinders Library, or use the online help function found within the database.
+If you need help searching a database you can contact the Library, visit an information desk at any Flinders Library, or use the online help function found within the database.